Highway 1 Soquel/

 Morrissey Auxiliary Lanes

-The project will add auxiliary lanes to Highway 1 between Soquel Avenue and Morrissey Boulevard, a distance of approximately one mile in each direction.
+The project added auxiliary lanes to Highway 1 between Soquel Avenue and Morrissey Boulevard, a distance of approximately one mile in each direction.
 An auxiliary lane connects an on-ramp with the next off-ramp but is not designed for use by through traffic.
 The lane extends the weaving and merging distance between the ramps and improves traffic flow by providing greater separation between vehicles entering and exiting the freeway from mainline traffic.

 La Fonda Bridge Demolition & Reconstruction